-The Company is exposed to seven main categories of risk, namely insurance risk, market risk, credit risk, liquidity risk, operational risk, group risk and pension risk.
 The System of Governance includes a Risk Management System and this is detailed in section B.3.
 For each risk, measures are identified to assess and mitigate it to within the Company's Board approved risk appetite.
 Further information is detailed in section C.